wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 # Block Functionality

-Now that you have a basic block set up, you can start adding the block's functionality.
+After making any changes to your plugin file and block metadata, you can start adding the block's core functionality.

-This is usually a case of adding the block's functionality in the editor, via the Edit component, and how the block stores it's output, via the save function.
+This is usually a case of adding the block's functionality in the editor, via the Edit component, and adding how the block stores it's output, via the save function.

 Let's look at what it takes to add the block's functionality.